rachel-o-donnell/rising-women/README.md

 # USER EXPERIENCE
 ## Strategy Plane
-Numerous case studies, research reports and white papers point to and acknowledge that Women in technology/ technical roles are still woefully underrepresented, particularly in leadership positions.
+Numerous case studies, research reports and white papers point to and acknowledge that Women in technology are still woefully underrepresented, particularly in leadership positions.
+This can, unfortunately, create a culture where women feel isolated and excluded, and may not have role models or mentors to support their career development.

 A [PwC UK research report, Women in Tech - Time to close the gender gap, 2017](https://www.pwc.co.uk/women-in-technology/women-in-tech-report.pdf) pointed out that: *Despite decades of progress towards workplace equality, women remain woefully underrepresented in the UK’s technology workforce.* According to the report,
 * just **23%** of the people working in STEM (Science, Technology Engineering and Mathematics) roles across the UK are female